lghuo/salka/README.md

-# salka
+# salka :mag:
 neural networks for unsupervised anomaly detection in computer networks. written in pytorch.

-based on the work of [Tuor et al.](https://arxiv.org/abs/1712.00557), this project sets out to apply more recent approaches to deep language modeling using more recent frameworks.
+based on/inspired by the work of [Tuor et al.](https://arxiv.org/abs/1712.00557) and [safekit](https://github.com/pnnl/safekit), this project sets out to apply more recent approaches to deep language modeling using more recent frameworks.

 ## features
 * recurrent neural network language models (uni/bidirectional)